StoneT2000/Polytomizator/README.md

 # Polytomizator
 A small web applet that helps generate poly art using an uploaded background image.

 This was made using JS and HTML.
-The libraries used were p5.js and delaunator.js
+Library used was p5.js.

 ## Using this program
 A working link to this program is provided here https://stonet2000.github.io/Polytomizator/polytomize.html